Lukas Yonis Abubeker

 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?

 I hate generalizing, but I think a lot of it comes down to perseverance.
 To a fault, I have a hard time giving up, and that has helped in the long run.
 You also have to take life one day at a time.
-Don't get overwhelmed by everything to want to do; set goals at 1, 6, and 12 month intervals, determine the steps to get there, then make it happen.
+Don't get overwhelmed by everything you want to do; set goals at 1, 6, and 12 month intervals, determine the steps to get there, then make it happen.

 WHAT ARE YOU WORKING ON RIGHT NOW?